igoramadas/expresser/plugins/metrics/README.md

 ### Adding and using metrics

-First create a metric:
+To measure something:

-    var mt = metrics.start("metrics-id", someData);
+    var mt = metrics.start("metrics-id", data);

-    // Do something here and there... call stuf... finally:
+    // Do something here and there... call stuff..
+    // Some more code, async, etc... then finally:

     metrics.end(mt, optionalError);

+The ID can be any string.
+But if you want to query the metrics output using using string JSON parsers, you should only use valid alphanumerical characters.
+The second argument (data) is optional.

 ### Metrics cleanup